Give Books

 curreyingrambookdrive

 Beyond books, we also need supplies to help us process, clean, pack, and send these books out into the world!
-Please see our Amazon Charity Supply List if you would like to support Book'em in this way.
+Please see our Amazon Supply List if you would like to support Book'em in this way.

 We can always use cardboard boxes for book packing.
 Document storage boxes, copy paper cases, beer/wine cases, or any small to medium-sized boxes around that size are always appreciated!
 Please email books@bookem-kids.org if you have boxes to donate.